friflo/fliox-docs/api/Friflo/Json/Fliox/Hub/Client/CommandTask/properties/RawResult.md

 **Namespace:** [Friflo.Json.Fliox.Hub.Client](../../index.md)
 **Assembly:** Friflo.Json.Fliox.Hub

 Return the result of a command used as a command as JSON.
-JSON is "null" if the command doesnt return a result.
+JSON is "null" if the command doesn't return a result.
 For type safe access of the result use [ReadResult\<T\>()](../methods/ReadResult.md)

 ```csharp
 public JsonValue RawResult { get; }